 "iPhone 15 or iPhone 15 Pro?" is the question many phone buyers will likely end up asking later this year.
 Fortunately, since the rumor mill is already producing snippets of information about Apple's 2023 flagship phones, we can try to figure out the answer early.

-The iPhone 14 and iPhone 14 Pro are still pretty new — especially with all of the supply issues that have plagued Apple — but many are already looking ahead to the iPhone 15 series.
+The iPhone 14 and iPhone 14 Pro are still pretty new, but many are already looking ahead to the iPhone 15 series.
 Although we don't have a whole to go on yet, the word is that the divide between regular and Pro models will continue to widen in 2023.

 The iPhone 14 Pro and iPhone 14 Pro Max stepped away significantly from the iPhone 14 and iPhone 14 Plus.
 With a new design thanks to the Dynamic Island, a new A16 Bionic chip versus a recycled version of last year's A15, and a larger 48MP camera, Apple really focused on encouraging people to go Pro.

 That probably won't change next year.
 So what do we know about the difference between the iPhone 15 vs. iPhone 15 Pro?
 And what about the rumored iPhone 15 Ultra?
 Here's what we've heard.

 iPhone 15 vs. iPhone 15 Pro: Displays